muz0xd/Patterns/src/solid/ocp/README.md

-**A software artifact should be open for extension but closed for modification**
+**Open/Closed Principle: A software artifact should be open for extension but closed for modification**